 Listen to this article

-There are a couple of thoughts going around as many people have multiple i140 approvals in their hand and their employer is not agreeing to file i-485 if the priority date is current in the date of the filing chart.
+There are a couple of thoughts going around as many people have multiple i140 approvals in their hands and their employer is not agreeing to file i-485 if the priority date is current in the ‘filing-date’ chart.